 Graduating in absentia

 If you do not wish to graduate in person, or if you are unable to graduate in person, you may graduate in absentia.
-If you choose to graduate in absentia you will have your name read out during a graduation ceremony by the Dean of the relevant Faculty.
-Students who decide to graduate in absentia will have their degree certificates and HEAR (Higher Education Achievement Report) documents sent to them by post to the address they submitted in their online graduation application.
-The University aims to post documentation from Monday 2 July 2018.
+If you choose to graduate in absentia, you will have your name read out during a graduation ceremony by the Dean of the relevant Faculty.
+Students who decide to graduate in absentia will have their degree certificates and HEAR (Higher Education Achievement Report) documents sent to them by post to the address they submitted on their online graduation application.
+The University aims to post documentation from Monday 1 July 2019.

 It will not be possible to receive your degree certificate or HEAR documents until after graduation has taken place.

-If the documents are not collected by Monday 9 July 2018, they will be mailed to your home address.
+Please note that if the documents are not collected by Monday 8 July 2019, they will be mailed to your home address.